Time to go French? Why eating at your desk is bad for you?

 And those are just the impacts of sitting for too long.
 Breaks at work are about more than getting people out of their seats.
 We know people can only focus for so long before it leads to diminishing returns.
 Breaks help to mitigate job stress, enabling your people to stay engaged for longer.

-A manager's duty of care at work
+A manager's duty of care

 It's impossible to oversell the importance of breaks at work.
 As a manager, you have an obligation to make sure your people aren't burning themselves out.
 It's not enough just to pay casual lip-service to the idea of self-care.

-Encourage your people to take breaks
+Encourage your people to take breaks from their work

 It showed that almost 20% of North American workers worried their boss would view them as less hardworking if they took a break.
 And these fears aren't baseless, as more than a fifth of North American bosses believe exactly that.
 It's not easy to push back against this sort of mentality, so you have to put the work in.